- Ask your insurer for specifics about your coverage away from home.

 - Accident supplements will typically reimburse a policyholder a flat dollar amount, which can be used to pay out-of-network charges or balance bills in the event of a medical claim that arises from an accident or injury.

 - Critical illness plans also reimburse the policyholder a flat dollar amount, although the plan will only pay if the patient experiences a specific covered illness.
-These plans typically include coverage for things like heart attacks and strokes, so they can be useful to sudden scenarios that can arise while one is traveling and which necessitate emergency care (again keeping in mind that while your health plan will cover the emergency care, you can still be billed by the out-of-network medical providers for any amounts above the “reasonable” amount that your insurer pays them).
+These plans typically include coverage for things like heart attacks and strokes, so they can be useful for sudden scenarios that can arise while one is traveling and which necessitate emergency care.

 Will my current plan cover me at all when I’m outside the United States?